 scientist, Writer, and ornithologist

 A discarded scientist, she returned to her roots: writing.
-She wrote her eponymous science blog for The Guardian for longer than six years, & her writing has also been published by ABS-CBN, Science, Nature, Nature Blog Network, SciLogs, Birding Blogs & ScienceBlogs.
-She collects & curates her best writing on Medium.
-She's active on twitter @grrlscientist & sends a weekly
+She wrote her eponymous science blog for The Guardian for longer than six years & has written for ABS-CBN, Science, Nature, Nature Blog Network, SciLogs, Birding Blogs & ScienceBlogs.
+Her best writing is collected & curated on Medium.
+She's active on twitter @grrlscientist & sends a weekly TinyLetter.